Ktor 3.3.2 Help

 3. From the directory, navigate into the newly created folder:

-4. On macOS/UNIX systems, you will need to make the gradlew Gradle helper script executable.
+4. On macOS and UNIX systems, you must make the Gradle helper script executable, so the system recognizes it as a runnable command.
 To do that, use the chmod command:

 chmod +x ./gradlew